Blacksheep909/SpotMicroESP32-Nitro-Fork/README.md

 For more information on hardware assembly and some electronics please refer to the [original repository](https://github.com/michaelkubina/SpotMicroESP32) and check out the documentation in this fork for specific PCB and code setup details.

-## Contributing

-- For contributions or to report issues, please contact me or open an issue in this fork’s repository.

-### My Discord is blacksheep909 if you would like to contact me